Bismarck-class corvette: Machinery

-The ships were powered by a single 3-cylinder marine steam engine that drove one 2-bladed screw propeller (Blücher had a three-bladed screw) and four coal-fired fire-tube boilers, which were ducted into a single, retractable funnel.
+The ships were powered by a single 3-cylinder marine steam engine that drove one 2-bladed screw propeller (Blücher had a three-bladed screw) that could be retracted while the ship was under sail.
+Steam was provided by four coal-fired fire-tube boilers, which were ducted into a single, funnel that could be retracted to reduce interference with the sailing rig.
 The ships had a top speed of 12.5 to 13.9 kn at 2334 to 2989 PS.
 Coal storage amounted to 270 to 326 t.
 They had a cruising radius of 2380 nmi at a speed of 9 kn, though this fell to 1940 nmi at 10 kn.

-As built, the Bismarck-class ships were equipped with a full ship rig to supplement their steam engines on overseas cruising missions, but this was later reduced, and Blücher had her rigging removed altogether.
+At the time, the world's navies were grappling with the development of steam power, which had already replaced sails in large ironclad warships.
+Cruising vessels required a much longer radius of action than the ironclads, and steam engines were not yet reliable or efficient enough to rely on them alone, necessitating the retention of traditional sailing rigs.
+As built, the Bismarck-class ships were equipped with a full ship rig to supplement their steam engines on overseas cruising missions.
+The total sail area amounted to 2200 m2.
+The ships' rig was later reduced, and Blücher had her rigging removed altogether shortly after entering service.
 Steering was controlled with a single rudder.
 The vessels were good sea boats, but they made bad leeway in even mild winds and they were difficult to maneuver.
 They lost a significant amount of speed in a head sea, and they had limited performance under sail.